 Clinical research is a vital part of the drug discovery process to ensure the safety and usefulness of any new drug.
 In today’s global scientific era, clinical trials are a pillar for introducing newer and better drugs, he added.

-Treatments for head and neck cancer, when diagnosed in the early stages, are quite successful and have higher chances of cure.
+Head and neck cancer treatments, when diagnosed in the early stages, are quite successful and have higher chances of cure.
 If the disease is diagnosed at advanced stages the cure rates are comparatively lower.

 Head and neck cancer is one of the most common diseases affecting mouth, throat, larynx, nose, paranasal sinuses, or salivary glands among the Indian population.
 Its rise is a major concern.
 About 80 per cent is caused due to tobacco use, both chewing and smoking.
 Alcohol consumption along with tobacco has an additive effect too.
 While this type of cancer consists of 3 per cent of all cancers in the developed countries compared to 30 per cent in Indian population.
 It affects both genders and is common in age group of 40-60 years specially in the rural areas, he said.